 Can I still use the Class Tax Statement Template to automatically generate event?

 Yes.
 Class will continue to work to provide community-level Tax Statement Templates for widely held securities as the data becomes available, including listed trusts, ETFs, stapled securities and managed funds.
-This list can be found in our knowledge article on 2019 Tax Statement Template.
+This list can be found in our knowledge articles on

 What file formats are supported by OCR for Tax Statements?